farahboual/Cold-email-generator/README.md

  Architecture Diagram

-## Getting Started
 Step 1: Configure Your API Key
 Go to Groq Console and generate a new API key.
 Add it to the .env file located in the app/ directory:

+ini
+Copy
+Edit
 GROQ_API_KEY=your_api_key_here
 Step 2: Install the Dependencies
+Run the following command to install all required Python packages:

+nginx
+Copy
+Edit
 pip install -r requirements.txt

-Step 3: Run the App
+Step 3: Launch the Application
+To start the Streamlit app, use:

+arduino
+Copy
+Edit
 streamlit run app/main.py